 Dr. Drai began by outlining some of the common short-term side effects of the pill: bloating, nausea, breast tenderness, and breakthrough bleeding.
 I was lucky never to have suffered any of those side effects.
 We then moved on to discuss more serious, long-term side effects like the risk of blood clots for women over 35, which he confirmed is true and is even more significant for women who smoke or who are overweight.

 In discussing my own situation, I mentioned that I have a family history of arrhythmia, a potentially fatal heart rhythm disorder that can lead to sudden cardiac arrest.
-My father, who had low cholesterol, low blood pressure, and maintained a healthy weight, went into sudden cardiac arrest from a nearly fatal arrhythmia.
+My father, who had low cholesterol, normal blood pressure, and maintained a healthy weight, went into sudden cardiac arrest from a nearly fatal arrhythmia.
 His long road to recovery included a lengthy stint in rehab and the installment of an internal cardiac defibrillator –- an advanced type of pacemaker.
 A paternal aunt also suffered from arrhythmia, though her condition was less serious and well-managed by medication.

 Since arrhythmias are linked to blood clots and have a strong genetic component, I asked Dr. Drai if this should factor into my decision about the pill.
 He said that at this point –- despite my family history -– I am at no greater risk of developing blood clots than anyone else over 40.
 But, he cautioned, if I’m ever diagnosed with any type of heart condition, including arrhythmia, I should stop taking birth control pills right away.

-- I now take the pill at night (at precisely the same time) so it metabolizes while I’m sleeping
+- I now take the pill at night (at precisely the same time) so it metabolizes while I’m sleeping.

-- I down it with a large glass of water
+- I down it with a large glass of water.

 - I watch my alcohol intake.
 These days, I rarely drink wine on weekdays and try to limit my weekend alcohol intake as well.